MCLD/greatreadingadventure/docs/technical/appsettings.md

 - `GraConnectionStringName` - which connection string to use (either `SqlServer` or `SQLite`)
 - `GraInitialAuthCode` - the Authorization Code entered to grant users full access to the site - **it's important that you change this!**
 - `GraInitialProgramSetup` - *optional* - defaults to "multiple" which creates four age-based programs and sets up a point translation of one minute read equals one point, can also be set to "single" which creates one program and sets up a point translation of one book read equals one point
-- `GraMaximumAllowableActivity` (v4.1.0) - *optional* - for reporting purposes, limit participant activity above this amount to the "achiever" level configured for the participant's program
 - `GraReverseProxyAddress` - *optional* - if provided, internally the software will disregard proxy IP addresses
 - `GraRollingLogPath` - *optional* - a path to save a daily-rotating log file inside the "shared" directory, typical would be "logs" - if `GraInstanceName` is specified in `appsettings.json` it will be included in the log file name
 - `GraRollingLogHttp` - *optional* - prefix for a filename of a rolling log of 404 errors